Decentral-America/docs/docs/03_ride-language/04_script-types.rst

 Data accessible to the callable function:

 * Particular fields of the invocation, including payments, fee, sender address and public key.
-See the :ref:`invocation <03_ride-language/05_structures:Invocation>` article for the fields description.
+See the :ref:`Invocation <03_ride-language/05_structures:Invocation>` structure article for the fields description.
 Proofs are inaccessible.
 * Blockchain data: current height, account balances, entries in account data storages, parameters of tokens, etc.

 Data accessible to the verifier function:

 * Fields of the current verified transaction/order, including proofs.
 The built-in variable tx contains this transaction or order.
-The set of fields depends on the type of transaction/order, see the :ref:`transaction structures <03_ride-language/05_structures:Transaction Structures>` chapter and :ref:`order <03_ride-language/05_structures:Order>` article.
+The set of fields depends on the type of transaction/order, see the :ref:`transaction structures <03_ride-language/05_structures:Transaction Structures>` chapter and :ref:`Order <03_ride-language/05_structures:Order>` structure article.
 * Blockchain data: current height, account balances, entries in account data storages, parameters of tokens, etc.

 Annotations
 -----------

-Annotation is a form of metadata that is added to a :ref:`function :ref:`functions <03_ride-language/03_functions:Functions>` of a :ref:`dApp script <03_ride-language/04_script-types:dApp Script>`.
+Annotation is a form of metadata that is added to a :ref:`function <03_ride-language/03_functions:Functions>` of a :ref:`dApp script <03_ride-language/04_script-types:dApp Script>`.
 At the present moment, there are two annotations: @Callable(i) and @Verifier(tx).
 The variable name in the annotation is required even if the function does not use it.
 An annotated function cannot be called inside a dApp script.

 @Callable(i)
 ^^^^^^^^^^^^

 Annotation of a :ref:`callable function <03_ride-language/03_functions:Callable Functions>`.
-Variable i contains an :ref:`invocation <03_ride-language/05_structures:Invocation>` structure representing certain fields of the invocation.
+Variable i contains an :ref:`Invocation <03_ride-language/05_structures:Invocation>` structure representing certain fields of the invocation.

 @Verifier(tx)
 ^^^^^^^^^^^^^

 Annotation of a verifier function.
-Variable tx contains a structure of transaction or :ref:`order <03_ride-language/05_structures:Order>` sent from a dApp's account.
+Variable tx contains a structure of transaction or order sent from a dApp's account.

 Callable Function
 ------------------